madebyraygun/constant-contact/README.md

 # Constant Contact plugin for Craft CMS 3.x

-Basic integration with Constant Contact API to allows you to add new contacts to your Contant Contact lists.
+Basic integration with Constant Contact API to allows you to add new contacts to your Constant Contact lists.

 ## Requirements